-Figure 8: Organization of work within Digital Spain 2026

-There are 10 axes planned to promote high-impact strategic projects through public-private collaboration and joint governance of the Nation and Autonomous Regions (Figure 2).
+Figure 11 depicts the organization of work within Digital Spain 2026 programme.
+There are 10 axes planned to promote high-impact strategic projects through public-private collaboration and joint governance of the Nation and Autonomous Regions.
 These focus on a broad range of activities that are not all within our scope.
 But within Axis 2 on 'Boosting 5G Technology', there are several measures that are focussed on 5G (figure 3), including R&D on 5G and 6G.
 This program carries the following goals: